 North Adams' most famous historical landmark has been sold to private interests

-In 1952, the Fort Massachusetts Historical Society sold the property––despite the disproval of the Daughters of the American Revolution––to Herbert J. Mausert and Arthur C. Mausert, operators of Mausert's Ice Cream Company, Inc. The replica of the fort would be reopened as a restaurant––Fort Massachusetts Restaurant.
-The Fort Massachusetts Historical Society was forced to sell the property because of inability of the society to maintain the stockade and its garrison house.
-The society reopened the historical room on the third floor of the North Adams Public Library building, after vandals entered the fort replica and smashed all the glass showcases and destroyed many valuable relics in 1942.
+In 1952, the Fort Massachusetts Historical Society sold the property––despite the disapproval of the Daughters of the American Revolution––to Herbert J. Mausert and Arthur C. Mausert, operators of Mausert's Ice Cream Company, Inc. The replica of the fort would be reopened as a restaurant––Fort Massachusetts Restaurant.
+The Fort Massachusetts Historical Society was forced to sell the property because of the inability of the society to maintain the stockade and its garrison house.
+The Society reopened the historical room on the third floor of the North Adams Public Library building after vandals entered the fort replica and smashed all the glass showcases and destroyed many valuable relics in 1942.
 The collection of articles of historical interest, which comprised a large exhibit when the fort was open as a public museum, were all moved to the library.
 And since that time, they have merely been in storage there, with the room closed to the public.
 Through an agreement between the historical society and the Mauserts, space was reserved in the restaurant for a small historical exhibit.
 They operated the restaurant for several years afterward, up until its last few years when the property remained idle because flood control bridge and road work depleted the traffic flow on State Road in the late 1950's.

 In 1960, Central City Markets, Inc.* ––the Golub Corporation––bought the property.
 William Golub, president of the Central chain, said that every effort would be made to preserve the memory of Fort Massachusetts.
 Though the replica of the fort would be cleared away, Mr. Golub said it was planned to keep the large elm tree on the north-eastern end of the property and also the small monument near the front of the fort.
 The monument, however, was relocated.
-The monument referred to here is of the headstone of Elisha Nims, mentioned above.
+The monument referred to is the headstone of Elisha Nims, mentioned above.
 It has since been removed.

 In 1976, the Fort Massachusetts Chapter of the Daughters of the American Revolution set a boulder on the site with a bronze tablet commemorating the fort and its defenders.